 Work Changes Require Health Choices - Provides information on making health care decisions when your work life changes.

-Your Employer's Bankruptcy: How Will it Affect Your Employee Benefits? - Provides information about bankruptcy's effect on pension plans and group health plans.
+Your Employer's Bankruptcy: How Will it Affect Your Employee Benefits?
+Provides information about bankruptcy's effect on retirement plans and group health plans.

-Frequently Asked Questions for Plan Sponsors Related to Filing Relief -The Employee Benefits Security Administration, the Internal Revenue Service, and the Pension Benefit Guaranty Corporation have extended the deadline for filing the Form 5500s and Form 5500-EZs as a result of the events of September 11, 2001.
+Frequently Asked Questions for Plan Sponsors Related to Filing Relief - The Employee Benefits Security Administration, the Internal Revenue Service, and the Pension Benefit Guaranty Corporation have extended the deadline for filing the Form 5500s and Form 5500-EZs.
 These questions and answers provide general information about the filing relief.